mesosphere/dcos-commons/docs/pages/operations-guide.md

 ##### Force Restart

 Similar to force complete, you can also force a restart.
-This can either be done for an entire plan, a phase or just for a specific step.
+This can either be done for an entire plan, a phase, or just for a specific step.

 To restart the entire plan:
 ```bash